Tech Hacks for a More Efficient Practice

 “We use TimeTrade, which has replaced the five hours a week our assistant used to spend scheduling appointments,” he said.
 “We set how far in advance the client can schedule, and we limit the number of appointments per day.
 The app sends a reminder to the client the day before, and they can reschedule through the app if needed.
 It has eliminated all the back and forth of checking calendars with their spouse.
 We never have to call them.”

 Industry regulations on communicating with clients typically lag behind modern social norms for technology use.
 Texting, for example, has become a preferred method for quickly communicating incidental information – like running late for an appointment.
-The introduction of technology such as CellTrust’s SL2™ lets advisors and clients communicate via text while capturing and storing the information in compliance with FINRA guidance.
+The introduction of technology such as CellTrust’s SL2™ lets financial professionals and clients communicate via text while capturing and storing the information in compliance with FINRA guidance.

 Creating a modern client experience requires optimizing your website, social media profiles, online account access, mobile check deposit and anything else clients can use without direct involvement from you or your staff.
 If these channels are outdated, inaccurate or otherwise difficult to use, potential clients may look elsewhere – without you ever knowing it.

 Vail uses Recur Posts to manage social media, posting his own content on the channels and at the frequency he selects.
 He spends one hour a week reviewing articles and scheduling posts.
 He also writes a blog or creates a video every two weeks with a goal of having six weeks’ worth of evergreen content ready at a time.
-He stays away from market commentary and instead posts articles that are helpful to his clients – like how to opt out of getting credit card offers in the mail.
+He stays away from market commentary and instead posts articles that are helpful to his clients – like how to opt-out of getting credit card offers in the mail.

 CRM: The Hub for Personalized Experiences